carlykizorek/conversation-simple/Conversation-Tutorial.md

 <!-- To do: Add screenshot for developer console -->

-If you're prompted to log into the tool, provide your {{site.data.keyword.Bluemix_notm}} credentials.
+If you're prompted to log into the tool, provide your IBM Cloud credentials.

 If you're not at a project details page for the Conversation service, go to the Watson Developer Console [Projects ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/developer/watson/projects) page and select the project.
 {: tip}